tmontaigu/pylas/docs/lessbasic.rst

 one pylas is done.

-One way to automate this task is to create your own Custom VLR Class that extends :class:`pylas.vlrs.BaseKnownVLR` by implementing the missing methods pylas will be able to automatically parse the VLR when reading the file & write it when saving the file.
+One way to automate this task is to create your own Custom VLR Class that extends :class:`.BaseKnownVLR` by implementing the missing methods pylas will be able to automatically parse the VLR when reading the file & write it when saving the file.

 >>> class CustomVLR(pylas.vlrs.BaseKnownVLR):